A Coastal Delaware based ensemble

 —Rock, Pop, Jazz, Latin—

-Sal Centola, now located in Georgetown, has been drumming across the Northeast for many years, with notable appearances with Diane Schurr and at venues and festivals such as the Theater of the Living Arts,
+Sal Centola, now located in Georgetown, has been performing across the Northeast for many years, with notable appearances with Diane Schurr and at venues and festivals such as the Theater of the Living Arts,

 Mellon Jazz Festival, and WJJZ Jazz Festival.
 His career includes performances at prestigious locations like